 Holds rip off and climbs have been and will continue to be permanently damaged due to climbers not respecting this phenomenon.
 After a heavy storm the rock will remain wet, sometimes for several days.
 PLEASE DO NOT CLIMB IN RED ROCKS during or after rain.
 A good rule of thumb is that if the ground near your climb is at all damp (and not powdery dry sand), then do not climb.
 There are many alternatives (limestone, granite, basalt, and plastic) nearby. ***** HUMAN WASTE ***** Human waste is one of the major issues plaguing Red Rocks.
 The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
 Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
 This project was funded primarily by the American Alpine Club

 DescriptionHead of State forges a wondering but somewhat direct line up "the fin", a faint buttress in the middle of the mountain between Lady of Wilson's cleavage and Dogma.
 It is by no means a classic route but is undoubtedly a classic experience.
-This is a challenging alpine testpiece and should not be taken lightly.
+The route in general is not super sustained and climbs more like a long alpine rock ridge than a red rocks wall.
+It is however a substantial undertaking and should not be taken lightly.
 There is loose rock in a couple places, and some pretty key routefinding that you don't want to mess up.
 It would be pretty impressive to do this route in a day, for most a better strategy would be to stop at the giant bivy ledge below the "Kracken" chimney.
-To my knowledge this is now the longest continuous route in red rock.
+The climbing above this bivy makes for the best on route, providing excellent and bold climbing through sustained and wildly exposed terrain.
+At over 3000' it is one of/ if not the longest route in red rock.

 P1- 180' Head up the well protected face below a big varnished corner, continue up the corner to a ledge 5.7